geoff616/blockspring-cli/README.md

 ```

 - Stash any changes since the last commit
-- Pull the latest commits from git
+- Pull the latest block from Blockspring
 - Un-stash changes

 It is possible that commits happened since the last push to Blockspring, and this should only be used to explicitly work off latest version in Blockspring.
 To get the latest version of the block from git, `git pull` should still be used.